 - About Us

-JOIN US for the next Cause Mapping Public Workshop on JUNE 24-26 in DALLAS TX
+JOIN US for the next Cause Mapping Root Cause Analysis Public Workshop on Sept 25-27 in HOUSTON TX

 Most people think of Excel software as only an application for creating spreadsheets, but it’s an excellent tool for capturing each element of a complete root cause analysis.
 By changing the way details are documented, a facilitator can improve the entire investigation process.
 The drawing tools in Excel are simple and flexible, and Excel is probably already on your computer.
 Learn to take advantage of Excel’s capabilities to change the way you investigate and prevent problems within your company.